pohldaniel/OpenGL_Games/README.md

 The project 12Thikness is based on https://prideout.net/blog/old/blog/index.html@p=51.html

 The project 13DepthPeeling is a port of https://developer.download.nvidia.com/SDK/10.5/opengl/screenshots/samples/dual_depth_peeling.html using modern OpenGl.
+See also https://developer.download.nvidia.com/SDK/10/opengl/samples.html

 The project 21Lugaru is heavily based on https://gitlab.com/osslugaru/lugaru.